alizraksi/DepthOfCoveragePerInterval/README.md

-# Depth-of-Coverage-Per-Interval
+# DepthOfCoveragePerInterval
-GATK DepthOfCoverage, but without merging intervals
+Calculate depth of coverage as GATK DepthOfCoverage does, but without merging intervals

 ## Requirements